Corneal injuries

 The cornea is the transparent dome at the front of the eye that covers the pupil and the iris (the coloured part of the eye).
-Injuries to the cornea are very common, and may include abrasions (scratches), lacerations and foreign bodies.
+Injuries to the cornea are common, and may include abrasions (scratches), lacerations (jagged cuts) or wounds from foreign bodies.

 Corneal abrasions are commonly caused by eye rubbing, fingernails, tree branches, thrown objects and contact lenses.
 Lacerations are frequently caused by sharp objects such as pencils or screwdrivers.
 Foreign bodies may include dirt, wood, metal or glass fragments.